jnozzi/cocoadev.com/markdown/NSImageViewMemoryLeak.md

-I have a program that displays a series of images using General/NSImageView.
+I have a program that displays a series of images using NSImageView.
 The memory used by each image is not released and eventually swap space runs out.
 Here is my code snippit:

-General/IBOutlet General/NSImageView *imageView;
+IBOutlet NSImageView *imageView;

-General/NSImage* image = General/[[NSImage alloc] initWithContentsOfFile: fileName];
+NSImage* image = [[NSImage alloc] initWithContentsOfFile: fileName];
 [imageView setImage: image];
 [image release];
 [imageView display];